 Four smartphone apps that could help save a life

-Every year thousands of people lose their lives due to the lack of confidence that bystanders have to step in and begin first aid before the emergency services arrive.
-And did you know the chance of survival can sometimes double if somebody performs immediate CPR?
+Every year thousands of people lose their lives due to the lack of confidence that bystanders have to step in and begin First Aid before the emergency services arrive.
+However the chance of survival can sometimes double if somebody performs immediate CPR.

 Today there are smartphone apps that will monitor a heart rate, heat a house and even start a car remotely, so it’s no surprise that there are now apps available in the App Store and Google Play that can help to save a life.
 In honour of ‘Restart A Heart Day 2018’ our medical negligence team recommend downloading some, if not all of the apps listed below in addition to updating your Medical ID, because one day you might be needed to help save a life!

 Life 360 is a location sharing app and is said to be the best way to coordinate with family and friends.
 The app offers a real-time location of friends and family members on a private map and users can set the app up to receive alerts when their friend or family member arrives/leaves home, school or work.